yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_set.md

 ## Synopsis

-Use a `SET` statement to update a run-time control parameter.
+Use the `SET` statement to update a run-time control parameter.

 ## Syntax